Stephen150/Simple-Scientific-Calculator/README.md

 ### Installing

-Download any Python 3 IDE and run the code, or download it from my source
+Download any Python 3 IDE and run the code, or you can clone/download it from the homepage of the project.

 End with an example of getting some data out of the system or using it for a little demo